iamarkadyt/q3maps/README.md

 # Description

-In this repository you will find some of my mapmaking works for the Quake III Arena game.
+In this repository you will find some of my level design works for Quake III Arena game.

-If you want to checkout the maps in the editor, clone the repository and copy-merge the contents of the directory of the desired map into the `baseq3` folder:
+If you want to take a look at some map in the radiant, clone the repo and copy-merge contents of the directory of the map of your choice into the `baseq3` folder:
 ```
 # clone:
 cd ~/Games/Q3/baseq3/
 git clone https://github.com/arkadyt/q3maps

-# cd into the repo directory, choose a map
+# cd into repo root, choose a map and do copy-merging
-# and copy-merge its content into the baseq3 folder:
+# through running this bash script:
-./tools/linux/scripts/sync-baseq3 [gameDir] [mapDir]
+you@comp$ ./tools/linux/scripts/sync-baseq3 [gameDir] [mapDir]

-# (you can also configure the variables in the
+# (you can also edit vars in sync-baseq3 to configure it directly)
-# sync-baseq3 directly instead of passing args)
 ```
-Then ensure the location of the game directory is set in the Radiant and the shaderlist.txt is (always!) updated with the names of the new (copy-merged) shaders.
+Then ensure the location of game directory is set in the Radiant and shaderlist.txt is (always!) updated with names of new (copy-merged) shaders.

+# Contributing
-To contribute, edit the map content directly in the cloned repository and then use `build` script to compile the map, build a .pk3 file, place it into the baseq3 directory and copy-merge the map content out into the baseq3 folder.<br>
+To contribute, edit map content directly in the cloned repository, then use `build` script to:

+* compile the map
+* build a .pk3 file
+* place it into the baseq3 directory
+* and copy-merge the map content out into the baseq3 folder

-WARNING: `build` script does not update the shaderlist.txt, you will have to do that manually.
+`build` script will do it all for you except editing shaderlist.txt.
+You will have to do that yourself.

 # Development tips

 ### When reverse engineering pk3 files:

-* Unpack textures and scripts folders directly into the baseq3 folder (that's what we do above with rsync).
+* Unpack textures and scripts folders directly into the baseq3 folder (use sync-baseq3 script).
-* Then add the names of the unpacked shaders to the baseq3/scripts/shaderlist.txt file.
+* Then add names of unpacked shaders to the baseq3/scripts/shaderlist.txt file.
 * Finally, in the radiant, set the game folder to the directory containing the abovementioned baseq3 and the game binary.

-Good luck!
+All the best!

 ### Some other tips

 * `Commit` frequently.
 You never know when Radiant will crash next.
 * `Describe changes` precisely.
-You can't walk through commits with `git bisect` and checkout the sources.
-It's hard to know what changes have been done, but really important to, when trying to understang what broke the (say) `bspc` build.
+It's hard to know what changes have been done, but really important to when trying to understang what broke the (say) `bspc` build.
-* `Leave No Leaks` With every commit make sure that your map has no leaks.
-When checking out older commits later and building .aas files off of them, to understand what change was breaking, you have to have no leaks on the map.
-Otherwise bspc will return error.
-Same concept applies to catching vis and light stage errors like `MAX_TW_VERTS exceeded` and `MAX_MAP_VISIBILITY exceeded`.
+* `No Compilation Errors`, never.
+With every commit make sure that you can fully build your map, including BSPs and AAS files.
+This will come vital when something will break later on and you'll find yourself `git bisecting` through history and building from sources.
-* To `quickly adjust the textures around some face` without manually tweaking values in the Texture Inspector (S) use the following routine: copy the texture from that face onto the surrounding textures (this will copy xy scale and shift and rotation) then apply a new texture through selecting it in the texture inspector and clicking `Shift MMBC` on the surrounding faces (this will keep the texture scales and shifts intact).
+* To `quickly adjust textures around some brush face` without manually tweaking values in the Texture Inspector (S) use following routine:
+  - copy texture from that face onto surrounding faces; this will copy xy scales, xy shift and rotation.
+  - then apply a new texture through selecting it in the texture inspector and clicking `Shift MMBC` on those surrounding faces; using that key combo will keep their texture scales and shifts intact.
 * `T Junction Issues` Fighting stitching issues often includes caulking invisible faces and ensuring that visible faces are perfectly aligned to each other.
-If none of that helps, tweaking the geometry slightly usually resolves the problem.
+If none of that helps, rebuilding problematic geometry chunk or slightly tweaking brush sizes in that area usually resolves the problem.
-* `Radiant` Radiant (as of Gtk v1.6.4) needs to be restarted every so often when working long hours to avoid sudden crashes and the following brush mutation.
+* `Radiant` Radiant (as of Gtk v1.6.4) needs to be restarted every so often, when working long hours, to avoid sudden crashes and following brush mutation.
 * `bspc 2.1h` is problematic.
 Windows version of bspc 2.1i works much better.
-* `target_speaker` entities depend on the `vis`!
+* `target_speaker` sound blocking depends on the `vis` data!
-* `Cluster Portals` have to be thick because otherwise bots get stuck in them for a few moments.
+* `Cluster Portals` have to be around 16 units thick; otherwise bots start getting stuck.
 * `ERROR: Tried parent` appears when some geometry on the map seems to be very complex for bspc.
-Binary search the map with the huge botclip brush (covering the entire map) for the problematic areas.
+Binary search the map with huge botclip/playerclip brush (covering the entire map) for problematic areas.

 # Useful Shortcuts

-Following are some of the useful GTKRadiant shortcuts:
+Following are some useful GTKRadiant shortcuts:

 `Ctrl + Alt + Shift + LMBC` Select individual faces for texture assigment.<br>
 `Ctrl + LMBD` Select & drag a face.<br>